-Oh, and ring ring, Jolie (aka the Vogue of Germany) is calling and they are totally obsessed with BLACKBUN, the hair accessory she patented.
+Oh, and ring ring, Jolie (aka the Vogue of Germany) is calling and they are totally obsessed with BLACKBUN, the hair accessory she patented and sells online.
 What's her brand prop?
 Check out this video of a girl with pink hair taping banana peels to her feet and skating a halfpipe.

 Relentless torrent of ideas, dinosaur bone digging dreams, Chinatown cookies, and being fearless ...

 Meet Felicia --

 Hey babe!
 What are you up to today?